-I started by doing primary and secondary research and collecting some data about emails.
+I started out by doing primary and secondary research and collecting some data about emails.

 The average person gets 90 emails per day and checks email 15 times a day.

-People spend almost 30% of their work managing email
+People spend almost 30% of their work managing emails.

 Spam makes up to 45% of all emails.